DrCuis/How-to-guides/400-MorphProperties/SillyMorph/README.md

 ![Cuis Window](SillyMorph17.png)

-The required SillyMorph Package re-constitutes the Panel and it code.
+The required SillyMorph Package re-constitutes the Panel and its code.

 ![Cuis Window](SillyMorph19.png)